 The Main Types of Credit Scores

-There are more than one type of credit score out there, but the two main ones used today are FICO and VantageScore.
+There is more than one type of credit score out there, but the two main ones used today are FICO and VantageScore.
 Most of the time, when you seek out a loan with a lender, they will pull your score from one of these two organizations to determine whether or not they should lend to you.
 Credit scoring models differ, but they are all based on the same factors.

 The higher your credit score is, the less risk you present to the lender.
 That means you are more likely to pay your bill on time and use credit wisely.
 Each of these credit scoring agencies develops a numerical number to represent your credit score based on the way you use credit.
 Each has a bit of a different weight on one factor or another.
 This range is typically between 300 and 850.
 Aim for higher – it means lower costs and better credit availability.